DimitriCapetz/arista-nsx/README.md

 These scripts will evolve over time.
 For now, they assume the user has already setup the Arista - NSX integration via CloudVision eXchange and vCenter using the standard process.
 The scripts individually perform the following functions.

-- Create an NSX Logical Switch and bind it to a pre-defined set of ports on an Arista switch pair.
+- Create an NSX Logical Switch and bind it to a pre-configured set of ports on an Arista switch pair.
 This port could be something that is bound to every logical switch, like a NAS device, external layer 7 firewall or application load balancer.
 - Configure additional switchports via Arista eAPI and perform the hardware bindings in NSX for those ports.
 - Configure additional switchports via Arista CloudVision Portal REST API and perform the hardware bindings in NSX for those ports.

-One other key thing to note is that things like switchport VLAN ID and logical switch name are programmatically derived.
+One other key thing to note is that things like switchport VLAN ID, switchport configurations and logical switch name are programmatically derived.
 For example by taking the first, then last two digits of the auto-assigned VNI from NSX, we create the vlan_id variable.
 This is just an example so the vlan_id and ls_name variable in each script can be set by any number of methods depending on your needs.

 # Usage